git-developer/RCSwitchFirmata/README.md

 ```

 #### RCInputFirmata
-RCOutputFirmata is required to receive.
+RCInputFirmata is required to receive.
 It is enabled by default:

 ```
 #include <RCSwitch.h> //wouldn't load from RCInputFirmata.h in Arduino1.0.3